 Below is an example of ad sizing, and also of ad placement’s which we’ll talk about next.
 Credit to Bunny’s Warm Oven for letting us use her blog as an example.

-There is a big industry debate as to the importance of placing your ads either above or below-the-fold (above-the-fold is the top 1000 pixels of a page).
-Our historical data has shown that while ads placed above-the-fold do perform better than ads placed below-the-fold, this margin of performance is sometimes only by a penny or two!
-In almost all cases the formatting of your website should not be changed simply to accommodate more above-the-fold ads.
+There is a big industry debate on the importance of placing your ads either above or below-the-fold (above-the-fold is the top 1000 pixels of a page).
+Our data has shown that while ads placed above-the-fold do perform better than ads placed below-the-fold, this margin of performance is sometimes only by a penny or two.
+In almost all cases, the formatting of your website should not be changed simply to accommodate more above-the-fold ads.
 Rather, it’s best to make room for a leaderboard (728 x 90) somewhere above-the-fold and make sure your sidebar will accommodate a 300 x 250 ad placement.

-The next most important consideration to keep in mind when placing your ads is the ad’s proximity to your content.
-Advertisers want their ad to be seen alongside content.
-Having your ads by high engaging content is a higher priority for advertisers than whether or not an ad is above or below-the-fold so it is not uncommon to see sidebar ads, which are below-the-fold, perform better than an ad of the same size above-the-fold (as long as the below-the-fold ad is close to the content, of course).
+The next most important consideration to keep in mind when placing your ads is the proximity of your ads to your content.
+Advertisers want their ads to be seen alongside content.
+Having your ads by high engaging content is a higher priority for advertisers than whether or not an ad is above or below-the-fold.
+It is not uncommon to see sidebar ads, which are below-the-fold, performing the same or better than an ad of the same size above-the-fold (as long as the below-the-fold ad is close to the content, of course).

 Advertising is a game of communication.
-Advertisers want to talk with visitors who are most likely to buy their product or use their service and they use information from your blog to identify them.
-Sites with high levels of user engagement such as large numbers of followers, comments, and links will perform better because advertisers can identify viewers in their target markets better from that extra information.
-The longer a visitor spends on your site and the more pages they visit on your site is also important to advertisers.
+Advertisers want to talk with visitors who are most likely to buy their product or use their service, and they use information from your site to identify them.
+Sites with high levels of user engagement and a large numbers of followers, comments, and links are more attractive to advertisers because advertisers can more easily identify viewers in their target markets.
+The longer a visitor spends on your site and the more pages they visit is also important to advertisers.
 More screen time = higher eCPM’s.

 Advertiser will also look at the caches of those who visit your site and send them ads tailored to their search/browsing history.
 Have you ever visited a website and noticed that the advertisements are all for the same company?
 You (or someone who has used your same browser) have most likely visited this advertiser’s site before or performed a search that has identified you as a good candidate for their product.
 This is an example of “retargeting ads” and will boost the price advertisers are willing to pay to advertise on your page.

-In the end, nobody should get into blogging because they have a passion for ad management.
-Bloggers become successful when they are passionate about their valuable content that people want to see and share.
-Keep these ad tips in mind as you work to build your content and design your sites so you can maximize your revenue potential, but don’t let them consume the reason you continue to publish.
+In the end, nobody should get into publishing because they have a passion for ad management.
+Publishers become successful when they are passionate about their content and want to share that with others.
+Keep these ad tips in mind as you work to build your content and design so you can maximize your revenue potential, but don’t let them consume the reason you continue to publish.

-If you have any questions about your specific blog, feel free to reach out to your ad manager.
+If you have any questions about your specific site, feel free to reach out to your ad manager.
 Or if you aren’t a member of Monumetric yet and want to see what you could be making with a custom ad strategy and premium demand click here.